satoshifuku/HelloWorldJs/Readme.md

 > $ git --version

-If you don’t have it installed, run the following command.
+If you don’t have it installed, access to the following cite.

 #### Mac
 https://git-scm.com/download/mac